repaper/gratis/Sketches/README.md

 3. Load example by **File** → **Examples** → **EPD_V**vvv**_G**g → **demo_**sss
    (where vvv=Film[110,230,231], g=COG[1,2] and sss=Size[144,190,200,260,270])

-4. Demos updated: `demo`, `command`, `flash_loader`
+4. Demos updated: `demo`, `command`, `flash_loader` and `thermo`

-5. Demos **NOT Updated Yet**: `thermo`

-6. Graphics `EPD_GFX` **NOT Updated Yet** - There will be 3 separate
-   versions and the thermo demo will become the example for these.
+5. Graphics `EPD_GFX` made into a single header file so tha the theremo examples will appear along with other demos.
+No need for multiple EPD_GFX version.

-7. Panels using COG G2 can be used with current extension board
+6. Panels using COG G2 can be used with current extension board

-8. Panels using COG G2 does not use PWM - this can be disconnected from the LaunchPad/Arduino.
+7. Panels using COG G2 does not use PWM - this can be disconnected from the LaunchPad/Arduino.

 ---